vittorioPiotti/PathGraph-JavaFX/README.md

 /* Using support structure  */
 boolean flag = (
   pg.newEdge(
-    /* support structure with edge data */ (PseudoEdge) e
+    /* support structure with new edge data */ (PseudoEdge) e
   )
 )